Tricks every Google user should know

-Below is a list of our top ten Google tricks many people who use Google don't know about.
+Below is a list of our top Google tricks many people who use Google don't know.

-Pull up the definition of the word by typing define followed by the word you want the definition for.
+Pull up the definition of the word by typing define followed by the word you want to define.
 For example, typing: define bravura would display the definition of that word.

 Visit Google Local enter the area you want to search and the keyword of the place you want to find.
 For example, typing: restaurant at the above link would display local restaurants.